What is an Advertising Agency?

 The reasons behind hiring the advertising agencies by the companies are:

-- The agencies are expert in this field.
+- The agencies are experts in this field.
 They have a team of different people for different functions like copywriters, art directors, planners, etc.

 - The agencies make optimum use of these people, their experience and their knowledge.